 - However, the opposite conclusion follows if the receivables turn rate shows average collection times much longer than stated payment terms.

-- Or, a very low turns rate may also mean that the firm has to negotiate very long payment terms in order to win sales.
+- Or, a low "turns rate" may also mean that the firm has to negotiate very long payment terms to win sales.

 ROA = (Net income) / (Total assets)